schibsted/spid-tech-docs/resources/articles/using-spid-as-a-payment-provider.md

 ## Direct payment

 Direct payment allows for server-to-server API calls to charge or authorize payments on a user's SPiD account.
-It can be used for recurring payments and other payments where the user does not need to be sent through a checkout flow on SPiD's pages.
+It can be used for recurring payments where the user does not need to be sent through a checkout flow on SPiD's pages.

 If you want recurring payments to be handled fully automatically by SPiD, you should look into [creating subscriptions](/endpoints/POST/product/) in SPiD.

 ### When to use direct payment

-- Recurring payments where the recurring logic is handled on your end
+- Recurring payments
-- One-click shopping where you don't want to send the user through SPiD's checkout
+- When you want to handle recurring logic yourself
-- When implementing your own checkout process

 [Guide: Gettting started with direct payment](/getting-started-with-direct-payment/)